 The Black-Backed Jackal is omnivorous, eating anything that is available, such as lizards, small rodents, and hares.
 It usually forages alone or in pairs.
 It is a scavenger.

-Black-Backed Jackals usually mates for life with one partner.
-Female Black-Backed Jackals usually have 1-6 young, called pups, after a two-month pregnancy.
-Pups are initially suckled and later fed with regurgitated food until they are able to forage with their parents after about three months.
-Both the male and female jackals look after and feed their pups.
+The Black-Backed Jackal usually mates for life with one partner.
+The female usually has 1-6 young, called pups, after a pregnancy of 60 days.
+Pups are initially suckled and later fed with regurgitated food until they are able to forage with their parents after about 90 days.
+Both parents look after and feed their pups.

 Photographer: Martina Nicolls